mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

-Compatibility update (for Factorio 0.16.x) and tweaks to [Will-o'-the-wisps mod by Betep3akata](https://mods.factorio.com/mod/Will-o-the-wisps).
+Compatibility update and tweaks to [Will-o'-the-wisps mod by Betep3akata](https://mods.factorio.com/mod/Will-o-the-wisps).
 [[Feedback forum thread link](https://forums.factorio.com/viewtopic.php?f=190&t=60876&p=366660)] - [[github link](https://github.com/mk-fg/games/tree/master/factorio/Will-o-the-Wisps_updated)]

+This is the first 0.17.x release, which I've only tested briefly, please report any problems.
+Loading an old 0.16.x save, make sure mod is updated to latest version there first (0.0.53).

 **Important:** this mod reported to not work in multiplayer games, causing desync issues.